Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Morning

-Lace up your best pair of walking shoes for the first day of your San Francisco itinerary.
+Lace up your best pair of walking shoes for the first day of this itinerary.
 Start by heading to the famous Ferry Building, only a short walk from downtown San Francisco.

 Grab breakfast and a latte from Blue Bottle Coffee, a local chain with two locations inside the Ferry Building.
 Eat outside to take in sweeping views of the San Francisco Bay, the Bay Bridge, and Alcatraz Island.
 Spend some time exploring the markets inside the Ferry Building.

-Next, take a 15 minute walk down the long, flat promenade of the Embarcadero, admiring the many piers and waterfront restaurants on your right while cable cars meander past on your left.
-To skip the walk, hop on the F-line cable car, which runs from the Ferry Building to the end of the Embarcadero.
+Next, take a 15-minute walk down the long, flat promenade of the Embarcadero, admiring the many piers and waterfront restaurants on your right while historic streetcars meander past on your left.
+To skip the walk, hop on the F-line streetcar, which runs from the Ferry Building to the end of the Embarcadero.

-Turn left at Pier 23 to start hiking up either the Filbert Steps or Greenwich Steps.
-At the top is the historic Coit Tower, perched high atop Telegraph Hill.
-Here, you’ll find panoramic views of San Francisco in all directions, including the Golden Gate Bridge.
-There’s even a cafe with snacks and coffee.
+Turn left at Pier 23 to start hiking up either the Filbert Steps or the Greenwich Steps.
+At the top is the historic Coit Tower, perched high atop a hill.

-Your visit to Coit Tower should take about an hour, including the hike up and back.
+Your visit to Coit Tower should only take about an hour, including the hike up and back.
+It’s the best place to get a gorgeous lay of the land on your first day!

 Afternoon